ImplFerris/pico-pico/src/ldr/ldr-with-voltage-divider.md

 ### Example output for full brightness

 When the LDR is exposed to strong light, its resistance is low.
-This causes a larger portion of the supply voltage to appear at the output, resulting in a higher
+This causes a larger portion of the supply voltage to appear at the output, resulting in a higher voltage.

 <img style="display: block; margin: auto;" alt="voltage-divider-ldr1" src="./images/voltage-divider-ldr1.png"/>